varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 modified: November 30, 2025
 ---

 The Muon optimizer was developed for Modded NanoGPT speedrun, which has the expressed goal of training a GPT-style model as fast as possible [^jordan-muon] [^moddednanogpt].
-Since last summer, through the contributions of various researchers and engineers, the train time has decreased from 45 minutes to nearly 2 minutes.
-In this blog post, I'll walk through some Muon-related innovations from recent records and review the surrounding literature behind these techniques.
+Since last summer, the Muon optimizer has seen widespread adoption.
+Over the same period, the Modded NanoGPT record has decreased from 45 minutes to just over 2 minutes, in part thanks to many changes to Muon's original formulation.
+In this blog post, I'll walk through some of the modifications used in recent record runs and connect them to the surrounding literature.

 [^jordan-muon]: [Keller Jordan et al 2024b](https://kellerjordan.github.io/posts/muon/) *Muon: An optimizer for hidden layers in neural networks*